argoproj/argo-cd/docs/user-guide/gpg-verification.md

 the `argocd-server`, `argocd-repo-server` and `argocd-application-controller` deployment manifests.

+Verification of GnuPG signatures is only supported with Git repositories.
+It is not possible using Helm repositories.

 !!!note "A few words about trust"
     ArgoCD uses a very simple trust model for the keys you import: Once the key is imported, ArgoCD will trust it.
 ArgoCD does not support more complex